MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 1. The Azure Management Portal is used to create and manage MCC nodes.
 2. A shell script is used to provision the server and deploy the MCC application.
-3. A combination of the Azure Management Portal and shell script are used to configure Microsoft Delivery Optimization Services to route traffic to the MCC server.
+3. A combination of the Azure Management Portal and shell script is used to configure Microsoft Delivery Optimization Services to route traffic to the MCC server.
     - The publicly accessible IPv4 address of the server is configured on the portal.
     - **Manual Routing:** Providing the CIDR blocks that represent the client IP address space, which should be routed to the MCC node.
-    - **BGP Routing:** A shell script is used to initiate a peering session with a router in the operator network, and the operator initiaties a session with the MCC node.
+    - **BGP Routing:** A shell script is used to initiate a peering session with a router in the operator network, and the operator initiates a session with the MCC node.
     - **Note:** Only IPv4 addresses are supported at this time.
 Entering IPv6 addresses will result in an error.
 4. Microsoft end-user devices (clients) periodically connect with Microsoft Delivery Optimization Services, and the services match the IP address of the client with the IP address of the corresponding MCC node.
 5. Microsoft clients make the range requests for content from the MCC node.